alantech/alan/anycloud/docs/how-to/aws-postgres.md

 ▇ Creating new App
 ```

-7) Check the id, or name, of your App:
+7) Check the id, or name, of your App using `anycloud list`

 ```bash
 $ anycloud list